LogtalkDotOrg/logtalk3/tools/issue_creator/NOTES.md

 	$ logtalk_tester -p gnu -b github

-Prior to running the tests, the CLI must be used to authenticate and login to the server where the bug report issues will be created:
+In this case, the script must be called from a git repo directory or one of its sub-directories.
+Moreover, prior to running the tests, the CLI must be used to authenticate and login to the server where the bug report issues will be created:

 - GitHub: `gh auth login`
 - GitLab: `glab auth login`